OHDSI/Hydra/README.md

 - Contains package skeletons for patient-level prediction and population-level estimation studies.
 - Hydrates package skeletons to fully implemented study packages based on a single JSON specification file.
 - Is used in WebAPI to allow ATLAS to generate study packages.
-- Can be used as stand-alone R package (primarily for development purposes).
+- Can be used as stand-alone R package.

 Technology
 ==========